Looking for Lead Generation Tips for Accountants?

 Pick a few, try them out, and be consistent.
 Dedicate not a single day, but a few weeks to running the campaign.
 Lead generation is a matter of consistent, value driven messaging and positioning to the marketplace.
 If you try something once, the chance of it succeeding is very small.

-However, consistent exposure and continual refinement can build you a lead generation machine.
+However, consistent exposure and continual refinement can build you an accounting lead generation machine.

 1) Your Picture: While “looks” may not be everything, a poor LinkedIn picture can be damaging for lead generation.
 After all, this is the first impression a prospect will have!
 No need to hire a professional photographer (if you want to, that’s fine too!), stand in front a plain wall, dress nicely, look at the camera (or iPhone), and smile!
 Try standing in front of a few different backgrounds (plain wall, exposed red brick, multi-color wall, etc).
 Be sure there’s good lighting in or outside (dim lights will destroy almost any decent picture).